Erwin Sembach: Biography

 Erwin Sembach was born on 18 October 1879 in Böhmisch Leipa (now Česká Lípa in the Czech Republic) to parents Adolf Schück and Katharina Schreiber who owned and operated a millinery and accessories shop in the town.
 Sembach was the oldest of eight siblings.
 He married Marie "Mietze" Klaus in 1902.
-They had a daughter Margarete Schück in 1903 and a son Wolfgang Schück (named after Wolfgang Amadeus Mozart) in 1905.
+They had a daughter Margarete Schück (1903-1930) and a son Wolfgang Schück (1905-1979).

 Sembach's family was quite musical, and as a young man he trained to be a singer.
 He was naturally a baritone, but trained himself to also sing tenor, so that he could qualify for more roles such as Wagner's Lohengrin and Siegfried.
 By 1910 Sembach and his family were living in Vienna, the music capital of Europe, and Sembach was singing operatic roles.
 He was a member of the Vienna Volksoper opera house from at least 1912 through 1917.
 In addition to the Volksoper, Sembach also performed at the Simplicissimus, a well known cabaret that still operates in Vienna.